Resisting Happiness Book Summary I Why You Resist?

 Published in – 2016

-Resistance surrounds us from the time we wake up, like trying to influence our first decision whether to get up or hit the snooze button and it keeps following us throughout the day in some or other form.
+Resistance surrounds us from the time we wake up, like trying to influence our first decision whether to get up or hit the snooze button, and it keeps following us throughout the day in some form.

-The hardest war to win is the one you don’t even realize you are fighting, and the hardest enemy to defeat is the one you don’t even know exists.
-Every day you are at war with resistance.
+The most brutal war to win is the one you don’t even realize you are fighting, and the most difficult enemy to defeat is the one you don’t even know exists.
+Every day, you are at war with the Resistance.

 About the Book

-According to Matthew, every book makes a promise and whether it fulfils the promise determines its success of it.
-Learning to overcome resistance is one of life’s essential lessons and the promise of this book.
+According to Matthew, every book makes a promise, and whether it fulfills the commitment determines its success.
+Learning to overcome Resistance is one of life’s essential lessons and the security of this book.

 1) What is Resistance?

-• Laziness, procrastination, fear, doubt, instant gratification, self-loathing, indecision, escapism, pride, self-deception, friction, tension, and self-sabotage are just some way’s resistance manifests its ugly self in our lives and causes us to settle for so much less than God has imagined for us.
+• Laziness, procrastination, fear, doubt, instant gratification, self-loathing, indecision, escapism, pride, self-deception, friction, tension, and self-sabotage are just some ways Resistance manifest their ugly self in our lives and cause us to settle for much less than God has imagined for us.

-• Looking back on today, where did you encounter resistance?
-It was there, wasn’t it?
-In fact, if you really sat down and analyzed your day, you would discover that many times throughout the day you were in a tussle with resistance.
+• Looking back on today, where did you encounter Resistance?
+It was there.
+If you sat down and analyzed your day, you would discover you were in a skirmish with Resistance many times throughout the day.

 2) Your Quest For Happiness